olivopaolo/boing/README.rst

 =====================================

-Installation instructions, tutorials and general documentation, including an API reference can be found in the doc directory.
+Installation instructions, tutorials and general documentation, including an API reference can be found in the doc/build/html directory.